yeowh03/Trainees-Attendance/README.md

 The application consists of three tabs:

-Home: Instructors select the excuse given to trainees.
+**Home**: Instructors select the excuse given to trainees.
 Under each excuse, the names of trainees currently excused are displayed.
 Instructors can add new names using the ADD button, edit existing records with the UPDATE button, and void records with the DELETE option.

-Status: This tab generates the daily status report.
+**Status**: This tab generates the daily status report.

-MC: Reflects the total medical leave duration (MC) of recruits.
+**MC**: Reflects the total medical leave duration (MC) of recruits.
 Supervisors can use this information to identify individuals requiring additional attention and follow-up.